 • The Stihl BG 86 C-E boasts a slightly higher CFM rating of 444 compared to the Stihl BG 56 C-E (412 CFM), suggesting it may have a slight advantage in leaf-moving power.

-• The Stihl BG 86 C-E's MPH of 190 beats the 159 MPH of the Stihl BG 56 C-E. It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.
+• With an MPH of 190, the Stihl BG 86 C-E moderately surpasses the 159 MPH of the Stihl BG 56 C-E, offering slightly superior airspeed for enhanced performance in blowing leaves on grass or lifting heavy debris and wet leaves.

-• The Stihl BG 56 C-E boasts a larger fuel tank capacity, with 18.3 fl.oz., surpassing the 14.9 fl.oz. of the Stihl BG 86 C-E. Consequently, you can store more fuel, potentially extending operational time, assuming similar engine fuel consumption rates.
+• The Stihl BG 56 C-E features a larger fuel tank, offering 18.3 fl.oz. compared to the 14.9 fl.oz. of the Stihl BG 86 C-E. As a result, you have the advantage of storing more fuel, potentially extending runtime, assuming similar fuel consumption rates for their engines.

 TL;DR